-Criteria Values Overall conclusions on impacts on rights for Indigenous groups located along the Nelson River Low Highly sensitive context, low likelihood, effects not anticipated to extend downstream of Lake Winnipeg.
+Criteria Values whether the exercise of rights is expected to recover from the impact on fishing rights are anticipated to be moderate.
+Overall conclusions on impacts on rights for Indigenous groups located along the Nelson River Low Highly sensitive context, low likelihood, effects not anticipated to extend downstream of Lake Winnipeg.
 Mitigation should allow for the practice of the right to continue in the same or similar manner.
 Low Highly sensitive context, low likelihood, effects not anticipated to extend downstream of Lake Winnipeg.
 Mitigation should allow for the practice of the right to continue in the same or similar manner.
 Low Highly sensitive context, low likelihood, effects not anticipated to extend downstream of Lake Winnipeg.
-Mitigation should enable Indigenous groups to continue exercising cultural practices and stewardship in the same or similar manner.
+Mitigation should enable Indigenous groups to continue exercising cultural practices in the same or similar manner.
+Low Highly sensitive context, low likelihood, effects not anticipated to extend downstream of Lake Winnipeg, Indigenous groups should be able to continue exercising stewardship in the same or a similar manner.